zouzhekang/YJYpaper/README.md

 "which stipulated the single-child two-child policy" doesn't connect with the context, suspected incomplete deletion of plagiarized content.

-### Data Errors
+### Factual and Computational Errors

-1. Quantity error (sixth line from bottom of page 3):
+1. **Geopolitical Inaccuracy** (page 3, sixth line from bottom):

 >Among more than 200 countries globally, 104 countries have total fertility rates below 2.1 required for intergenerational population balance

-There are a total of 193 UN member states and 4 UN observer states (Vatican, Palestine, Cook Islands, Niue) globally, not more than 200 countries.
-It is suspected that the author included Hong Kong, Macao, and Taiwan as separate countries, which is a serious **political error** that should be thoroughly investigated.
+**Analysis**: The claim of "more than 200 countries" is factually incorrect.
+The United Nations recognizes 193 member states plus 4 observer entities (Vatican, Palestine, Cook Islands, Niue).
+The author's count suggests inappropriate inclusion of Hong Kong, Macao, and Taiwan as separate countries, constituting a serious geopolitical error requiring institutional review.

-2. Year error (seventh line of page 4):
+2. **Historical Inaccuracy** (page 4, line 7):

 >After the founding of New China, due to gradual social and economic stability and development, the national population grew from 542 million before 1049 to 830 million in 1970.

-China was founded in 1949, not 1049.
-This is a serious **political error**.
+**Analysis**: The People's Republic of China was established in 1949, not 1049.
+This represents a fundamental historical error with potential political implications.

-3. Common sense error (last paragraph of page 15):
+3. **Logical Inconsistency** (page 15, final paragraph):

->It is estimated that by 2087, the world population will reach a peak of 10.3 billion, and then slowly decline to 10.3 billion in 2100."
+>It is estimated that by 2087, the world population will reach a peak of 10.3 billion, and then slowly decline to 10.3 billion in 2100.

-What decline is this?
-One of these numbers must be wrong.
+**Analysis**: Mathematical impossibility - no decline can result in identical values.
+This indicates either data manipulation or careless transcription.

 4. Abnormal horizontal axis (Figure 2.8, Figure 2.9 on page 20):